Private Forests Tasmania

 Private Forests Tasmania is a Tasmanian government statutory authority established in 1994 by the Tasmanian Private Forests Act 1994.
 The Authority was created to provide assistance and advice on private forest management in Tasmania, Australia.
 The objectives of the authority are to facilitate and expand the development of the private forest resource in Tasmania, in a manner that is consistent with sound forest land management practices.

 Private Forest Tasmania is the only Australian government funded body established to specifically promote, foster and assist private landowners to manage sustainably their native forests and encourage the expansion of plantation estate.

 Governance and funding

 Private Forests Tasmania has a Board of Directors which includes people with experience in commerce, economic development, industrial private forestry, non-industrial growers (two farm foresters), or forest science or related activities, and includes a Chief Executive Officer (CEO).
 The CEO provides advice to the Tasmanian Minister for Forestry on private forest matters.

+The Part 19A of the Private Forests Act provides that a Ministerial Charter to the agency outlining the broad policy expectations and limit the functions and powers of the agency and requires that the Board conduct business and affairs in a manner consistent with the charter.
+The current charter is dated January 2020.

 Costs and expenses, incurred in performing selected functions are funded by money provided by the Tasmanian Parliament.

 A private forest service levy was introduced in August 2001 to fund other activities the Authority.
 As of 2015, it is set at $15 per hectare, based on the net area of land being harvested or afforested area, in a certified forest practices plan under the Tasmania Forest Practices Act 1985.